Mouni Roy

 Mouni Roy (/bn/; born 28 September 1985) is an Indian actress who primarily works in Hindi television and films.
-One of the highest-paid television actresses in India, Roy is widely known for her portrayal of a shape-shifting snake in the supernatural thriller series Naagin (2015–2016) and its sequel Naagin 2 (2016–2017).
+One of the highest-paid television actresses in India, Roy is widely known for her portrayal of a shape-shifting snake in Naagin (2015–2016) and its sequel Naagin 2 (2016–2017).
 She is a recipient of several awards, including an IIFA Award and two ITA Awards, as well as nominations for two Filmfare Awards.

 Roy started her acting career in 2006 with the television show Kyunki Saas Bhi Kabhi Bahu Thi.
 She then portrayed Sati in Devon Ke Dev...Mahadev and Meera in Junoon – Aisi Nafrat Toh Kaisa Ishq.
-Roy made her film debut with the Punjabi romantic film, Hero Hitler in Love (2011).
-She made her Hindi film debut with the 2018 period sport film, Gold, receiving nomination for the Filmfare Award for Best Female Debut.
+Roy made her film debut with Hero Hitler in Love (2011).
+She made her Bollywood film debut with Gold (2018), receiving nomination for the Filmfare Award for Best Female Debut.
 In 2022, Roy received praise for the fantasy film Brahmāstra: Part One – Shiva, which earned her the IIFA Award for Best Supporting Actress and a nomination for the Filmfare Award for Best Supporting Actress.

 Early life and education

-Roy was born in Cooch Behar, West Bengal on 28 September 1985, into a Bengali speaking Rajbongshi family.
+Roy was born in Cooch Behar, West Bengal on 28 September 1985, into a Bengali-speaking Rajbongshi family.
 Her grandfather, Shekhar Chandra Roy, was a well-known Jatra theatre artist.
 Her mother Mukti was a theatre artist, and her father Anil Roy was an office superintendent of the Cooch Behar Zilla Parishad, based in Bangchatra Road, Cooch Behar.
 She studied at Kendriya Vidyalaya in Baburhat until 12th class, and went to Delhi afterwards.

 She completed her graduation from Miranda House and studied mass communication at Jamia Milia Islamia at her parents' insistence, but left the course midway and went to Mumbai to try her luck in the Hindi film industry.
 She finished her Part 1 exams and did not return to Delhi after that.
 Mouni was interested in acting since childhood and has cited actresses Madhubala, Madhuri Dixit and Waheeda Rehman as her acting idols.